US retail sales were flat in July as inflation takes a toll

 WASHINGTON (AP) — The pace of sales at U.S. retailers was unchanged last month as persistently high inflation and rising interest rates forced many households to spend more cautiously.

-Retail purchases were flat in July after having risen 0.8% in June, the Commerce Department reported Wednesday.
+Retail purchases were flat after having risen 0.8% in June, the Commerce Department reported Wednesday.
+Economists had expected a slight increase in July retail sales.

+Still, Wednesday’s report included some positive signs: Excluding autos and auto parts, retail sales rose 0.4%.
+And purchases of building supplies and garden equipment held up, as did sales at electronics and appliance stores.

+Lower gas prices likely allowed some shoppers to increase their purchases of other items.
+Gasoline sales plunged 1.8%, reflecting the drop in pump prices.

+At the same time, consumers remained wary of spending much on non-essentials: Sales were down 0.5% at department stores and 0.6% at clothing stores.

+Compared with 12 months ago, overall retail sales were up 10.3% in July.

-America’s consumers, whose spending accounts for nearly 70% of economic activity, have remained mostly resilient even with inflation near a four-decade high, economic uncertainties rising and mortgage and other borrowing rates surging.
+America’s consumers, whose spending accounts for nearly 70% of economic activity, have remained mostly resilient even with year-over-year inflation near a four-decade high, economic uncertainties rising and mortgage and other borrowing rates surging.
 Still, their overall spending has weakened, and it has shifted increasingly toward necessities like groceries and away from discretionary items like home goods, casual clothes and electronics.

 The government’s monthly report on retail sales covers about a third of all consumer purchases and doesn’t include spending on most services ranging from plane fares and apartment rents to movie tickets and doctor visits.

-Though overall inflation remains painfully high, consumer prices were unchanged from June to July — the smallest such figure in more than two years.
+In recent months, Americans have been shifting their purchases away from physical goods and more toward services, like travel, hotel stays and plane fares.

-Still, inflation is posing a serious threat to families.
-Gasoline prices have fallen from their heights, but food, rent, used cars and other necessities have become far more expensive, beyond whatever wage increases most workers have received.
+Inflation continues to pose a severe hardship to families.
+Though gasoline prices have fallen from their heights, food, rent, used cars and other necessities have become far more expensive, beyond whatever wage increases most workers have received.

 Despite a still-robust job market, the U.S. economy shrank in the first half of 2022, raising fears of a potential recession.
 Growth has been weakening largely as a consequence of the Federal Reserve’s aggressive interest rate hikes, which are intended to cool the economy and tame high inflation.